DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 ### System’s features

+### System’s limitations

-Then it is assumed that the movement from a location to an other one is an atomic action, so the robot can be only in a location, the correct position in that location is unknown. so it is assumed that the robot has not a particular current position in a room, but it is supposed that the robot is in that room.
+* It is assumed that the movement from a location to an other one is an atomic action, so the robot can be only in a location, the correct position in that location is unknown. so it is assumed that the robot has not a particular current position in a room, but it is supposed that the robot is in that room.

-I also assumed that the 'VISIT' action is just a waste of time.
+* I also assumed that the 'VISIT' action is just a waste of time.

+### Possible technical Improvements